HarshavardhanBollina/F_A_E_assessment/README.md

 After looking over the supplied JSON datasets, I've come to the conclusion that there wasn't enough data in the rewardsReceiptItemList to connect receipts to the brands database.

+### Second Task: Write a query that directly answers a predetermined question from a business stakeholder